lightninglabs/lightning-api/source/rest/index.html.md

-receipt | byte | / An optional cryptographic receipt of payment r_preimage | byte | * The hex-encoded preimage (32 byte) which will allow settling an incoming HTLC payable to this preimage r_hash | byte | / The hash of the preimage value | int64 | / The value of this invoice in satoshis settled | boolean | / Whether this invoice has been fulfilled creation_date | int64 | / When this invoice was created
-settle_date | int64 | / When this invoice was settled
+receipt | byte | / An optional cryptographic receipt of payment r_preimage | byte | * The hex-encoded preimage (32 byte) which will allow settling an incoming HTLC payable to this preimage r_hash | byte | / The hash of the preimage value | string | / The value of this invoice in satoshis settled | boolean | / Whether this invoice has been fulfilled creation_date | string | / When this invoice was created settle_date | string | / When this invoice was settled
 payment_request | string | * A bare-bones invoice for a payment within the Lightning Network.
 With the details of the invoice, the sender has all the data necessary to send a payment to the recipient. description_hash | byte | * Hash (SHA-256) of a description of the payment.
-Used if the description of payment (memo) is too long to naturally fit within the description field of an encoded payment request. expiry | int64 | / Payment request expiry time in seconds.
-Default is 3600 (1 hour). fallback_addr | string | / Fallback on-chain address. cltv_expiry | uint64 | / Delta to use for the time-lock of the CLTV extended to the final hop. route_hints | [array RouteHint](#routehint) | * Route hints that can each be individually used to assist in reaching the invoice's destination. private | boolean | / Whether this invoice should include routing hints for private channels. add_index | uint64 | * The "add" index of this invoice.
+Used if the description of payment (memo) is too long to naturally fit within the description field of an encoded payment request. expiry | string | / Payment request expiry time in seconds.
+Default is 3600 (1 hour). fallback_addr | string | / Fallback on-chain address. cltv_expiry | string | / Delta to use for the time-lock of the CLTV extended to the final hop. route_hints | [array RouteHint](#routehint) | * Route hints that can each be individually used to assist in reaching the invoice's destination. private | boolean | / Whether this invoice should include routing hints for private channels. add_index | string | * The "add" index of this invoice.
 Each newly created invoice will increment this index making it monotonically increasing.
-Callers to the SubscribeInvoices call can use this to instantly get notified of all added invoices with an add_index greater than this one. settle_index | uint64 | * The "settle" index of this invoice.
+Callers to the SubscribeInvoices call can use this to instantly get notified of all added invoices with an add_index greater than this one. settle_index | string | * The "settle" index of this invoice.
 Each newly settled invoice will increment this index making it monotonically increasing.
-Callers to the SubscribeInvoices call can use this to instantly get notified of all settled invoices with an settle_index greater than this one. amt_paid | int64 | * The amount that was accepted for this invoice.
+Callers to the SubscribeInvoices call can use this to instantly get notified of all settled invoices with an settle_index greater than this one. amt_paid | string | / Deprecated, use amt_paid_sat or amt_paid_msat. amt_paid_sat | string | * The amount that was accepted for this invoice, in satoshis.
+This will ONLY be set if this invoice has been settled.
+We provide this field as if the invoice was created with a zero value, then we need to record what amount was ultimately accepted.
+Additionally, it's possible that the sender paid MORE that was specified in the original invoice.
+So we'll record that here as well. amt_paid_msat | string | * The amount that was accepted for this invoice, in millisatoshis.
 This will ONLY be set if this invoice has been settled.
 We provide this field as if the invoice was created with a zero value, then we need to record what amount was ultimately accepted.
 Additionally, it's possible that the sender paid MORE that was specified in the original invoice.
 So we'll record that here as well.